-Investing in leaders has long been a part of the NewSchools strategy.
+Investing in talent has long been a part of the NewSchools strategy.
 One of the biggest talent challenges in education today is diversifying the pool of teachers and leaders to better reflect and serve public school students.

-The Diverse Leaders strategy aims to close the diversity gap by recruiting, retaining, and supporting Black and Latino leadership in education.
-Our goal is for Black and Latino leaders to represent at least 40 percent of PreK-12 education leadership by 2020, mirroring the demographics of U.S. students today.
+NewSchools’ Diverse Leaders strategy aims to close the diversity gap by recruiting, retaining, and supporting Black and Latino leaders in education.
+Our goal is for Black and Latino teachers and leaders to represent at least 40 percent of the PreK-12 education workforce, mirroring the demographics of U.S. students today.
 We work towards this goal by:

 How diverse, equitable and inclusive is the education sector?
 In partnership with the Chan Zuckerberg Initiative, Raikes Foundation, Schusterman Family Foundation and Walton Family Foundation, we commissioned a study of more than 200 organizations and received responses from nearly 5,000 individuals.
 This is the most comprehensive data on the state of diversity, equity and inclusion in the field.